alanrogers/legofit/README.md

 =======

-This branch will implement Composite Likelihood Information Criterion or CLIC into Legofit.
-This will assist the software in model selection, as currently this can only be done easily with models that are nested.
+This branch will implement BEPE into Legofit.
+This will, in conjunction with CLIC, assist the software in model selection, as before the addition of CLIC this could only be done easily with models that are nested.

 *This README subsection should be removed before or just after merge*